Kelso Multimodal Transportation Center: Station remodel

+In 1994 and 1995, the station was inundated with water damage when the nearby Cowlitz River peaked over the dike at 22 ft and flooded the basement and platform area, which ultimately led to the approval of the remodel.
 In the mid-1990s the station underwent extensive remodeling to make it look like the passenger stations of a bygone era.
-The station's interior and exterior received face-lifts and rebuilds, and a 30 ft clock tower was constructed outside the station.
+The interior and exterior were rebuilt to resemble historic train stations, and a 30 ft clock tower was constructed outside the station.
 The refurbished station was formally dedicated on September 23, 1995.